orbitalchicken/Roadmap/Triaged.md

 ---------
 	nmap scan found the microsoft-ds ports, open 445 (samba)
 	cinnamon: Notifications always appear in the panel even though they are disabled.
+	cinnamon: Update shield became so small --> will move to new libindicator eventually

 Outside of the scope
 --------------------